smithy-lang/smithy/_sources/1.0/spec/aws/aws-restjson1-protocol.rst.txt

         prefixed HTTP headers.
     * - :ref:`httpQuery <httpQuery-trait>`
       - Binds a top-level input structure member to a query string parameter.
+    * - :ref:`httpQueryParams <httpQueryParams-trait>`
+      - Binds a map of key-value pairs to query string parameters.
     * - :ref:`jsonName <jsonName-trait>`
       - By default, the JSON property names used in serialized structures are the same as a structure member name.
 The ``jsonName`` trait changes